fnproject/fn/fnctl/README.md

 `route` (optional) allows you to overwrite the calculated route from the path position.
 You may use it to override the calculated route.

+`version` represents current version of the function.
+When publishing, it is appended to the image as a tag.

 `type` (optional) allows you to set the type of the route. `sync`, for functions whose response are sent back to the requester; or `async`, for functions that